bartekmi/x10/x10/doc/base_library.md

 The contents/children of the panel.

 - Expects Array of Values: Yes
+### Attribute 'borderColor'

+If specified, element will have a border of this color and some small padding

+- Data Type: Color
+### Attribute 'borderWidth'

+If specified, element will have a border of this thickness and some small padding

+- Data Type: Float
 ### Attribute 'column'

 Attach this attribute to children of <Grid> to specify which column to show it in.
 Zero-based index.